 The Sixties Project

-Talking about our generation
+The Sixties Project – Talking about our generation

-Update February 2019
+Update August 2019

 This is a Shared Learning Project led by Denise West and Shelagh Woolliscroft.
-It started in January 2018 and is expected to run until the end of 2020.
+It started in January 2018 and is expected to run until the end of 2019.
 Over 100 members have had some involvement to date.
-Anyone can join in by registering with Shelagh – email her at Shelagh(AT)woolliscroft.com.
+The final Open Meeting will be held at the Showroom on 21 October from 2 pm to 4 pm.
+This will focus on the education topic where there are gaps in our knowledge – Polytechnics, teacher training, day and block release, Open University, evening classes.
+Margaret Barr is leading on this topic – contact her at al_marg(AT)gmail.com if you’d like to help.
 (Note, all personal email addresses on the website are protected by replacing “@” with “(AT)”.
 Type as usual to send an email.)

-The ‘Sixties Night’ event held on 13 October was enjoyed by 90 members.
+The ‘Sixties Night’ event held on 13 October 2018 was enjoyed by 90 members.
 The highlights included a wonderful fashion show (all original garments), the music (some of us were dancing in the aisles) and the fantastic display of photographs, stories and other memorabilia.
-Samina Aslam took videos and photos, some of which accompany Denise’s report for December Links and Third Age Matters.
+Samina Aslam took videos and photos, some of which accompanied Denise’s report for December Links and Third Age Matters.

 The seminar on National Service in January 2019 SU3A member Mike Cox talked about his time in Special Ops.
 17 members completed questionnaires about their experiences and the material from these will be used to produce an overall account.
 Meanwhile Derek Cave has produced his own story- you can read it by clicking on the link opposite.